meowkoto/meow/README.md

 aspen/aren

 he/they

 16 yrs

-usally afk when alone + very socially anxious so i usually don't interact with others first i prefer w2i for these reasons !!
+usally afk when alone + very socially anxious so i usually don't interact with others first , so i prefer w2i for these reasons